The continuum random tree is the scaling limit of unlabelled unrooted trees: Proof of the main theorems

 \begin{proposition}[{\cite[Prop.
 4.1]{2015arXiv150207180P}}] The following statements hold. \begin{enumerate}[i)] \item The radius of convergence $\rho$ of the series $\tilde{\cA}_{\Omega^*}(z)$ satisfies $0 < \rho < 1$ and $\tilde{\cA}_{\Omega^*}(\rho) < \infty$. \item There is a positive constant $d_{\Omega^*}$ such that as the number $m \equiv 1 \mod \gcd(\Omega^*)$ tends to infinity. \item For any subset $\Lambda \subset \ndN$ the series

 satisfies for some $\epsilon > 0$. \end{enumerate} \end{proposition} In \cite[Prop.
 24]{MR2810913} the cycle-pointing decomposition was used in order to provide a new method for determining the asymptotic number of free trees.
-The argument used there can easily be extended to the case of vertex degree restrictions. \begin{proposition} The series $\tilde{\cF}_\Omega(z)$ and $\tilde{\cA}_{\Omega^*}(z)$ both have the same radius of convergence $\rho$.
+This may be extended to the case of vertex degree restrictions.
+A detailed justification is given in Section~\ref{sec:them} below. \begin{proposition} The series $\tilde{\cF}_\Omega(z)$ and $\tilde{\cA}_{\Omega^*}(z)$ both have the same radius of convergence $\rho$.
 Moreover, the following statements hold. \begin{enumerate}[i)] \item There is a constant $d_{\Omega^*}'$ such that